Waaqeffanna: Ekeraa

-Holy book
+Scripture

-The Waaqeffanna religion has no scriptures or holy books that exist today.
-The Waaqeffataas believe that Waaqa gave human beings their minds with their capabilities to distinguish right from wrong, give them 'ayyana' that guide them, and help them to communicate with God.
-For Waaqeffata, it is not mandatory to have written book at hand to follow in their religion.
-Waaqeffata believe in God by admiring the creatures that exist in the order given to them by God.
-For example, the sun rises at morning and then sets in the evening, a cow gives birth to a calf, and as soon as delivered, the calf knows to breastfeed without reading any book.
-These are cyclical orders given by God to them.

-Among some of the Oromo, there is a tale that God in the beginning gave them a book, but a cow swallowed it.
-According to the tale God did not give them a second book, but He also no longer expects the Waaqeffatoota to follow the rules of any book.
+The Waaqeffanna religion historically did not produce a canonized scripture.
+The religion was traditionally practiced in a decentralized and oral manner.
+Some Waaqeffataas believe that Waaqa endowed human beings with minds capable of distinguishing right from wrong, granting them Ayyaana to guide them and help them communicate with God.

+For Waaqeffataas, it is not necessary to possess a codified scripture in order to practice their religion.
+They believe in God by observing and appreciating the created order established by Waaqa.
+For example, the sun rises in the morning and sets in the evening, a cow gives birth to a calf, and immediately after birth the calf instinctively knows how to suckle without having read any book.
+These are understood as cyclical orders established by God.
+Among some Oromo, there is a traditional tale that God originally gave them a book, but a cow swallowed it.
+According to the tale, God did not give them another book and no longer expects Waaqeffatoota to follow the rules of any written scripture.

+Some followers of Waaqeffanna have produced religious texts, such as the Daaniyaa.
+However, this has occurred in a decentralized manner, and not all Waaqeffataas regard it as authoritative scripture.
+Waaqeffanna poetry and hymns, which were traditionally transmitted orally, are also increasingly being written down.
+Nevertheless, written Waaqeffanna literature varies between communities and regions.